seanmurphy1661/yeager/README.md

 The configuration file, aka *configfile*, is a specification for the tests that will be preformed against the file named in *input_filename*.
 As shown below, the configuration file also includes processing directives that govern processing.

 Autoflight.py will create a fully functional configuration file.
-This is particularly helpfull for files with many columns.
+This is particularly helpful for files with many columns.

 ### File settings
 *input_filename:* specified the file to be tested